Reviewing Archer Aviation (NYSE:ACHR) & AeroVironment (NASDAQ:AVAV)

 |2.50

-Archer Aviation presently has a consensus target price of $9.70, indicating a potential upside of 144.33%.
-AeroVironment has a consensus target price of $91.83, indicating a potential upside of 11.58%.
-Given Archer Aviation’s stronger consensus rating and higher possible upside, research analysts clearly believe Archer Aviation is more favorable than AeroVironment.
+Archer Aviation currently has a consensus target price of $9.70, indicating a potential upside of 124.54%.
+AeroVironment has a consensus target price of $91.83, indicating a potential upside of 9.95%.
+Given Archer Aviation’s stronger consensus rating and higher probable upside, analysts plainly believe Archer Aviation is more favorable than AeroVironment.

 Summary